Norwegian State Railways (1883–1996): History

 Norway's first railway, the Trunk Line, was opened in 1854.
 It was built and run as a private company, although with some government ownership.
 This was followed by two wholly state-owned railways, the narrow-gauge Hamar–Grundset Line in 1861 and the standard-gauge Kongsvinger Line in 1862, with the latter branching from the Trunk Line at Lillestrøm.
 Several more were built over the next two decades.
 In 1871 the national railway was connected to the Swedish rail infrastructure.

 By the 1880s, the pace of railway construction ground to a halt due to economic and political problems.
 In 1883, the Norwegian State Railways was established and railway construction started up again.
 The Norwegian State Railways also bought up many private railways to integrate them into the national railway network.
 In 1920 the Bratsberg Line was acquired by the government.
 The Trunk Line was first formally acquired in 1926, despite having formed a central part of the network for half a century.

-World War Two
+World War II

-In January 1942, NSB gave the "green light for putting POWs to work on the construction of the Nordland Line.
+In January 1942, NSB gave the "green light for putting prisoners of war (POWs) to work on the construction of the Nordland Line.
 The POWs were forced to perform labour under conditions that were inhumane, and [Bjørn] Westlie, author of the 2015 book, Fangene som forsvant ("The Prisoners Who Disappeared"), shows that NSB was fully informed about the prisoners' situation", according to a 2015 Klassekampen article.